 Mediterranean warmth and Twenty-Five centuries of mixed rule

-Our tour covers the whole island and throughout you’re never far from the sea.
-We stay in the islands two major cities, capital Palermo and second city Catania; see the geographical phenomenon of Mount Etna, Europe’s most active volcano; the nature of San Vito lo Capo peninsular, the ancient monuments at the Valley of Temples and Salinunte, the wonderful architecture in Syracuse and Cefalù, the UNESCO towns of Noto and Taormina, and the amazing mosaics of Villa Romana.
+Our tour covers the whole island and throughout the tour you’re never far from the sea.
+We stay near the island’s two major cities, capital Palermo and second city Catania; see the geographical phenomenon of Mount Etna, Europe’s most active volcano; the nature of San Vito lo Capo peninsular, the ancient monuments at the Valley of Temples and Salinunte, the wonderful architecture in Syracuse and Cefalù, the UNESCO towns of Noto and Taormina and the amazing mosaics of Villa Romana.

-‘The tour was a real eye-opener to travellers who thought they knew Italy.
+‘This tour was a real eye-opener to travellers who thought they knew Italy.
 Very different culture from the mainland with really good local food and wine.
 Many superb historical sites.
-Nurcan & Kevin were excellent leaders, again with a very good knowledge of the island.
-A thoroughly good tour from beginning to end.
+Tour Directors were excellent leaders with a very good knowledge of the island.
+A thoroughly good tour from beginning to end.’

-Today we travel to the toe of Italy, we are now within sight of Sicily.
-190 miles
+Drive today to a campsite towards the toe of Italy, we are now within sight of Sicily.
+235 miles

-With a short 30 minute ferry crossing we arrive in Sicily and to our campsite in Catania complete with sea views.
+With a short 30 minute ferry crossing, we arrive in Sicily and head to our campsite in Catania, complete with sea views.
 We celebrate with dinner and Sicilian wine this evening in the campsites own restaurant.
 70 miles

 A free day.
-Located in the shadow of Mount Etna Catania, the islands second largest city, has been reshaped many times.
-Over the years following violent eruptions from its near neighbour, the city has been rebuilt seven times and the local’s response has always been to build using material that comes in abundance following volcanic activity – lava.
-This makes for an unusual and interesting architecture style and from our campsite there is easy public transport links to the city centre.
+Located in the shadow of Mount Etna Catania, the island’s second largest city, has been reshaped many times.
+Over the years following violent eruptions from its near neighbour, the city has been rebuilt seven times and the locals’ response has always been to build using material that comes in abundance following volcanic activity – lava.
+This makes for an unusual and interesting architectural style; from our campsite there are easy public transport links to the city centre.

-We have a guided excursion to Taormina and Mount Etna today.
-The beautiful town of Taormina is one of Sicily’s most famous resorts, perched on a rocky promontory overlooking the sea with dramatic views of Mount Etna it certainly justifies its nickname ‘the Pearl of the Mediterranean’.
-From Taormina we drive through Mount Etna’s national park to reach the highest point for vehicles where we take lunch in a mountain trattoria.
-Etna is one of the most active volcanos in the world and has been erupting for several millions of years; it was the legendary home of the Roman fire god, Vulcan, and the mythological one-eyed Cyclops.
-This afternoon there will be time to reach the summit by cable car & jeep for those who wish (payable locally).
+We have a guided coach excursion to Taormina and Mount Etna today.
+The beautiful town of Taormina is one of Sicily’s most famous resorts.
+Perched on a rocky promontory overlooking the sea with dramatic views of Mount Etna it certainly justifies its nickname ‘the Pearl of the Mediterranean’.
+From Taormina we drive through Mount Etna’s national park to reach the highest point for public vehicles where we take lunch in a mountain trattoria.
+Etna is one of the most active volcanos in the world and it was the legendary home of the Roman fire god, Vulcan, and the mythological one-eyed Cyclops.
+This afternoon there will time to take a walk on the lava.

 Free day.
 You may choose to relax at the campsite, swim in the sea or take a walk along the coast.